 What we found was an aging building housing an impressive collection with over 95 percent on exhibit, but little interpretation or narrative about Mono Indian culture, values, or spiritual beliefs, and little-to-no place to store artifacts not on display.
 The main gallery would need a redesign, a new collections facility created somewhere within the building, and facility repairs running into the hundreds of thousands of dollars.
 Combined, these changes would help protect the fragile collections, eliminate sources of deterioration to collections and the building, and more clearly communicate tribal cultural values and beliefs.
-It also became clear that the museum needed to broaden its base of support and reconnect its community and the tribal council.
+It also became clear that the museum needed to broaden its base of support and reconnect its community and its supporters.

 The Sierra Mono Museum suffered from a problem that many museums, both large and small, suffer from: gradual deviation from policies and practices designed to protect collections and facilities.
 The museum had been staffed and run mostly by volunteers over much of its history.
 Over time, the board and the museum volunteers had gradually come to accept and learn to live with ever-increasing issues associated with occupying a deteriorating cinderblock building as a museum facility.
 Unfortunately, this meant learning to accept as normal groundwater penetration up through the foundation, periodic rainwater intrusions, decreased HVAC functionality, and even ingress by small amphibians.
 To fix these issues, the museum would need to be gutted, water- and weather-sealed, and rebuilt.